Published On: May 02 2013 11:49:19 AM CDTUpdated On: May 05 2015 01:00:00 AM CDT

 Ben Savage (left) starred as the mischievous Cory Matthews from 1993-2000, going from sixth-grader to college student and newlywed.
 Following the "Boy Meets World" series finale, Savage went on to graduate from college in real life, earning a degree in political science from Stanford in 2004.

 The now 34-year-old has continued to act, both in movies like 2007's "Palo Alto, CA," and with appearances on shows such as "Without a Trace," "Bones," "Chuck" and "Shake It Up!"
-He'll be reprising his "Boy Meets World" role in spinoff "Girl Meets World," set to debut on the Disney Channel later this year.
-He's seen here on the right with Sean Patrick Flanery in the 2012 Hallmark Channel movie "Lake Effects."
+Since 2014, he's been reprising his "Boy Meets World" role in the Disney Channel spinoff "Girl Meets World," which sees his Cory Matthews and childhood sweetheart Topanga (Danielle Fishel) grown up with a daughter and son of their own.

 Danielle Fishel came to fame playing '90s dream girl Topanga Lawrence, who went from aggravating know-it-all to Cory Matthews' sweetheart and, at series end, his wife.

 Fishel tried her hand at film with "National Lampoon Presents Dorm Daze" after the series ended, before moving away from acting for a while.
 The 34-year-old served as a special correspondent on "The Tyra Banks Show," as host of the Style Network's "The Dish," and appeared on MSN TV's "Last Night on TV."
-She will be returning to the role of Topanga in "Girl Meets World."
+Like Ben Savage, she is now reprising the role of Topanga, as an adult, on the Disney Channel's "Girl Meets World."

 William Daniels' George Feeny was one of the most beloved adult characters on "Boy Meets World," playing a teacher/principal/next-door neighbor and voice of reason to Cory Matthews.